Jelly Bean Easter Carrots are sure to be popular with your kids, as well as the Easter bunny.

 You could offer one of these jelly bean carrots as a winning prize in an Easter game, or tie a few together as a bunch of carrots to decorate your door or wall instead of a wreath.
 The same bunch of carrots could then be the focus of a “guess the number of jelly beans” game.
 Who knew carrots could be such fun?

-- cellophane cone shaped bags or clear plastic icing bags (these are usually available at Michaels, or sometimes in the cake decorating aisle; in a pinch, you can fashion your own from a rectangular, clear plastic bag of some kind – simply fold the bag diagonally to form a triangular cone then secure the lengthwise seam with transparent tape)
+- cellophane cone shaped bags or clear plastic icing bags (these are usually available at Michaels or in the cake decorating aisle; in a pinch, you can fashion your own from a rectangular, clear plastic bag of some kind – simply fold the bag diagonally to form a triangular cone then secure the lengthwise seam with transparent tape)

 - orange and green jelly beans